MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/receivables-how-apply-sales-transactions-manually.md

 If you apply an entry (Entry 1) in one currency to an entry (Entry 2) in a different currency, the posting date on Entry 1 is used to find the relevant exchange rate to convert amounts on Entry 2.
 The relevant exchange rate is found in the **Currency Exchange Rates** window.

 Applying customer ledger entries in different currencies must be enabled.
-For more information, see [How to: Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md).
+For more information, see [Enable Application of Ledger Entries in Different Currencies](finance-how-enable-application-ledger-entries-different-currencies.md).

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Cash Receipts Journal**, and then choose the related link.
 2. Open the journal you want, and fill in the first empty journal line using a currency code.